But It's Alright: Theme

-The song's lyrics address the singer's girlfriend, who has broken his heart by cheating on him.
-But the song keeps a happy, upbeat tone due to the singer's belief in karma: "It's alright" because "you've got to reap what you sow, girl"; she will find herself cheated on as well.
+The lyrics address the singer's girlfriend, who has broken his heart by cheating on him.
+But the song keeps a happy, upbeat tone due to the singer's belief in karma: "It's alright" because "you've got to reap what you sow, girl" and she will find herself cheated on as well.

 History

 Described as being "driven by one of the catchiest guitar hooks in the history of rock & roll and a devastating vocal performance", the song was first released by Calla Records in 1966, as a single and on the album of the same name.
 Subsequent to acquiring the Calla Records catalogue, Warner Bros.-Seven Arts re-released the song in 1969, as a single and on the album The Great J.J.
 Jackson.

 The single was recorded in the United Kingdom, and was one of the first R & B hit singles to have been recorded in England.
 The song featured some of Britain's top jazz musicians of the day, including Terry Smith on guitar, Dick Morrissey on tenor sax and John Marshall on drums.

 When first released in 1966, the song reached number 22 on the Billboard Hot 100 and number 4 on the Hot R&B Singles chart.
 When re-released in May 1969, they reached number 45, and remained on the charts for nine weeks.
 In Canada, it reached number 63.
-A Spanish language version of the song was also recorded by Jackson and released in 1969.
+A Spanish language version was also recorded by Jackson and released in 1969.